nfs-ganesha/nfs-ganesha/src/doc/man/ganesha-core-config.rst

 NLM_Port (uint16, range 0 to UINT16_MAX, default 0)
     Port number used by NLM Protocol.

+NSM_Port (uint16, range 0 to UINT16_MAX, default 0)
+    Port number used by NSM Protocol.

 Rquota_Port (uint16, range 0 to UINT16_MAX, default 875)
     Port number used by Rquota Protocol.